 Securities legislation in certain provinces or territories of Canada may provide a purchaser with remedies for rescission or damages if this prospectus (including any amendment thereto) contains a misrepresentation, provided that the remedies for rescission or damages are exercised by the purchaser within the time limit prescribed by the securities legislation of the purchaser's province or territory.
-The purchaser should refer to any applicable provisions of the securities legislation of the purchaser of these rights or consult with a legal advisor.
+The purchaser should refer to any applicable provisions of the securities legislation of the purchaser is province or territory for particulars of these rights or consult with a legal advisor.